 These are all closely linked, as Nicole explains, they all move together.
 As improvements are made to automate pipelines, for instance, this will benefit each measurement in some way.
 It is a continuous improvement cycle, once you improve one area it will highlight another and so on.
 The hope is to start an improvement culture, they can take time to get going but when people see the benefits and believe in the vision they become champions for the process.

 No one wants to be constantly firefighting deployment issues.
 I’ve witnessed it, it’s not good and hits morale hard.
 Pursuing CD not only gives performance gains in IT but also in the teams.
 Observing the efficiency of automated builds and tests, and less deployment pain increases excitement!
 The teams end up working better together and are more optimistic that improves morale levels.

-As companies are deploying more frequently now than before the IT organizations need to continuously improve.
+As companies are deploying more frequently now than before the IT organisations need to continuously improve.
 The competitive edge is at stake!
 As CD transformation initiatives are planned we should never forget the hard data.
 We can get lost in the pursuit of a goal that we forget the fundamentals.
 The data shows the factors that need to be in place, these cannot be sidelined or deemed insignificant.
-Continuous Delivery, as well as management and organization culture, drive IT performance, just as the data shows.
+Continuous Delivery, as well as management and organisation culture, drive IT performance, just as the data shows.
 Let’s allow the scientific data to guide our process changes over other assumptions.